How to Cook Asparagus

 Pictured recipe: Grilled Asparagus

 One of the surest signs of spring is seeing fat, healthy bunches of asparagus showing up in your local market.
 This distinctive, earthy vegetable is fantastic in everything from omelets to stir-fries and salads, so take advantage of the spring bounty.
-Here's everything you need to know about its history, tips on selecting and storing the choicest in-season stalks and the myriad ways of cooking asparagus once you get it home.
+Here's everything you need to know about how to buy asparagus, how to store it, and how to cook the choicest in-season stalks once you get it home.

 Learn more: 5 Powerful Health Benefits of Asparagus